strncat/strncat.github.io/_posts/2020-05-08-combinations.markdown

 categories: jekyll update
 mathjax: true
 ---
 Many competitive programming problems require generating combinations.
 For example, in <a href="https://onlinejudge.org/index.php?option=onlinejudge&page=show_problem&problem=382">411 - Lotto</a>, we are given $$k$$ integers (all distinct) and we want to print all possible ways of choosing 6 numbers from the set.
-There are different approaches to generate these combinations.
-The following approach is an extremely simple approach.
+There are many approaches to generating these combinations.
+The following approach is a simple one.
 <!------------------------------------------------------------------------------------>
 <h4><b>Approach 1</b></h4>
 In this approach, we generate all possible subsets, stopping when we reach the combination size we're after.
 Suppose we're generating $k=3$ numbers from the following set: